vuejs/docs/src/cookbook/packaging-components-npm.md

 ### How do I configure the Rollup build?

-With the package.json `scripts` section ready and the SFC wrapper in place, all that is left is to ensure Rollup is properly configured.
-Fortunately, this can be done with a small 16 line rollup.config.js file:
+With the `package.json` `scripts` section ready and the SFC wrapper in place, all that is left is to ensure Rollup is properly configured.
+Fortunately, this can be done with a small, 18 line rollup.config.js file:

 ```js
 import commonjs from '@rollup/plugin-commonjs' // Convert CommonJS modules to ES6